Get up to $5000 trading bonus & Trade Risk-Free.

 study("My Script", overlay=true) bgcolor(color=color.red) high1 = plot(high) low2 = plot(low) fill(high1,low2, color=color.black, transp=50)

-bgcolor means background colour.
-This function in the pine script is used to colour the complete background of the chart.
-Use appropriate background colour to highlight the colour of candlesticks.
+bg color means background color.
+This function in the pine script is used to color the complete background of the chart.
+Use appropriate background color to highlight the color of candlesticks.

 The most important use of this function is to highlight different trading sessions (London session, Tokyo session, Asian session) in the forex market.